peterjurich/technicalwriting/genentech.md

 Here is a list of daily accomplishments at Genentech:

 ## Oct.
+20, 2023

+Filled in wireframe template in change management communications spreadsheet for the development of new content.

+Engaged in a change management meeting with cross-functional team members to discuss strategies and project progression.

+Constructed a comprehensive FAQs page for a major project, ensuring ease of access to critical information for all stakeholders.

+Aligned a project-specific wiki with the predetermined information architecture, improving ease of use and navigation.

+Participated in a weekly project meeting, contributing to strategy discussions and project updates.

+Drafted a detailed user journey map for a typical project user, enhancing understanding of user behaviors and needs.

+Attended a company-wide townhall meeting, staying updated on organizational changes and initiatives.

+Prepared a comprehensive agenda and supporting materials for a strategic meeting with a key stakeholder.

+Collaborated with a colleague to map a user journey, enhancing understanding of user needs and behaviors.

+Conducted a meeting with project stakeholders to discuss updates and strategies related to a project-specific website.

+Commenced the editing process for a project website based on feedback received, ensuring the site met stakeholder expectations.

+Completed mandatory Privacy training, reinforcing knowledge and understanding of privacy regulations and company policies.

+Reviewed a company-wide townhall meeting video, staying updated on organizational changes and initiatives.

+Worked on and edited a user journey map for a major project with a project lead, further discussing strategies for a quickstart guide.

+## Oct.
 13, 2023

 Communicated with TGi website team to update and enhance 'About' information, ensuring brand consistency and updated company details.